ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-common/fa-common.md

      i.
 Credential Key - Specify a name.

      ii.
-User name - Specify the administrator name for WebCenter Content Weblogic as environment is not configured with IDCS SSO.
+Username - Specify the administrator name for WebCenter Content Weblogic as environment is not configured with IDCS SSO.

      iii.
 Password - Specify the administrator password for WebCenter Content Weblogic as environment is not configured with IDCS SSO.